acccounttest/AntiTechnoMapProSandOfGold/README.md

  :
 + For install correctly, download the folder named files:
 ---
+- Download the spring.AHK, it require AHK as usual, 64 and unicode or utf-8 is file but keeep BOM encoding if any, if you don't know open this file with sublimetext editor and choose save with reencoding from the main menu, and choose well(or maybe yoru installation proposed you already an utf-8 option checkbox).
+OR
 - Drag and drop the executable file like on desktop in a new folder.
+AND
 - The same for the .ini file.
-- Start it and prepare your application the first time.
+- Start it after the lobby and prepare your application the first time, you can reload by a right click on notification area icon, it will repositionnate the lobby client into the corner top right.

 + Currently supporting battle change but:
 ---